bokkypoobah/EthearnalCrowdsaleContractAudit/audit/README.md

   *Treasury* contract at the time of withdrawal.
 The first refund withdrawal will get the highest percentage refund and the last withdrawal will get the lowest percentage refund
 * **LOW IMPORTANCE** In *MultiOwnable*, consider making `owners` and `multiOwnableCreator` public
+* **LOW IMPORTANCE** The tokens generated for the team is 33% of the crowdsale raised tokens.
+When worked out on the total tokens the team tokens amount to 24.98% of the total tokens.
+Please confirm this is the expected percentage
+  * [x] Team confirmed that the expected team token percentage is 25%

 ### TODO